ig-or/QWTWPlot.jl/README.md

  ![](docs/img/pm.png "3permanent markers example")

+#### Settings
+are stored in ~/.qwtw/settings.json file.
+In rare cases you may want to update this file manually.
+ * `pickerDigitsNumber` is the number of digits (with pointer coordinates) displayed near mouse cursor when you press left mouse button on a plot window (in 'marker' mode).

  I suspect the underlying qwtw library is not thread-safe, so would not recommend to use it from different julia threads simultaneously.